bodyshopbidsdotcom/ssm_config/README.md

 rails generate model SsmConfigRecord file:string:index accessor_keys:string value:string datatype:string
 ```

-The supported datatypes are `[string, integer, boolean, float]`.
-The first character entered in the field `datatype` should be the character that corresponds to the first character of the datatype (so one of `[s, i, b, f]`).
+The supported datatypes are `[string, integer, boolean, float, erb]`.
+The first character entered in the field `datatype` should be the character that corresponds to the first character of the datatype (so one of `[s, i, b, f, e]`).
 This field is not case-sensitive.
+The type `erb` will store the `erb` expression in the database, and evaluate it on queries.

 Booleans should also be one of `[t, f]`, corresponding to `true` and `false`.
 Similarly, this is not case-sensitive and only the first character of the value entered (given the datatype is a boolean) will be checked.